NM-TAFE/civ-ipriot-in-class-demos/week14/lesson.md

 ### Running the tests

-To run the tests, you can run the following command in the terminal:
+To run the tests, you can execute the following command in the terminal:

 ```bash
 python -m unittest discover tests